STRML/JSXHint/README.md

   -r JSHINTRC, --jshintrc JSHINTRC
                         Use jshintrc.
 Default: .jshintrc -g GLOBS, --glob GLOBS
                         Specify file pattern to hint.
 Globs MUST be wrapped in quotes!
+  --stdin               Indicate that input will come from stdin instead of
+                        from a file.
 ```